| | | a. Authorization. 10 U.S.C. S1128. b. Prisoner of War Medal Eligibility Requirements. Awarded to any person who,

 the Code of Conduct are ineligible for the medal.
 SECNAV will

-d.
+resolve any questionable cases. d.
 Subsequent Awards.
 A period of captivity terminates upon

 return to U.S. military control.
 Escapees who do not return to